The Latest: Terrorism not suspected in deadly Capitol attack

 She did not immediately provide additional details and the officer’s identity was not released.

-HERE’S WHAT YOU NEED TO KNOW ABOUT THE CAR CRASH AT THE CAPITOL:
+HERE’S WHAT YOU NEED TO KNOW ABOUT THE INCIDENT THE U.S. CAPITOL:

 Friday's crash and shooting happened at a checkpoint near the U.S. Capitol as Congress is on recess.
 It comes as the Washington region remains on edge nearly three months after a mob of armed insurrectionists stormed the Capitol as Congress was voting to certify Joe Biden's presidential win.